davenmaenpaa/Graph/README.md

-## Graph solution to measure volume
+# Graph solution to measure volume with two jugs

 #### Build and run
 ```Bash